No-fault divorce: Arguments against no-fault divorce

 The National Organization for Women opposed the introduction of no-fault divorce in New York State because it would allow a party who actually is at fault to obtain a divorce in which "alimony, maintenance [and] property division" would be determined without the judge considering "the facts, behavior and circumstances that led to the break-up of the marriage".

 A paper was published in the Harvard Journal of Law and Public Policy, written by Douglas Allen, on the economics of same-sex marriage; its second half discusses the parallels between this change in family law alongside no-fault divorce.
 The section on the latter development highlights the immediate increase in divorces which contradicted contemporary arguments for no-fault divorce: As an example of this, the paper cites the introduction of no-fault divorce in Canada leading to a six-fold increase in just two years from 1968 to 1970, "after a century of rather stable divorce rates."
 It also argues that the law increased the rate at which women entered the workforce despite a flatlining in real wages for female workers, increased the number of hours worked in a week, increased the feminization of poverty, and increased the age at which people married.

 Laws by country

 Australia

 Australia adopted no-fault divorce in 1975 with the enactment of the Family Law Act 1975.
 The only ground for divorce is irretrievable breakdown of marriage, evidenced by a twelve-month separation.
 However, a residual "fault" element remains in relation to child custody and property settlement issues.

+Brazil

+In Brazil, divorce is considered an immediate and unconditional right ("direito potestativo") and operates under the no-fault model since the approval of Constitutional Amendment No. 66 on July 13, 2010.
+This amendment eliminated previous requirements, such as prior judicial separation or proof of fault for certain behaviors, radically simplifying the process.
+Currently, the unilateral will of one spouse, expressed in a legal action or public deed, is sufficient for the judge to decree the divorce, without the need to investigate the reasons or obtain the consent of the other party.